Jakobstad - Pietarsaari Museum

-The Jakobstad - Pietarsaari Museum (Jakobstads museum, Pietarsaaren museo) is a city museum in Jakobstad, Finland.
+The Jakobstad - Pietarsaari Museum (Jakobstads museum, Pietarsaaren museo) is a city museum located at Storgatan 2, Jakobstad, Finland.
 It was founded in 1904, but served as a private museum until 1906.
-The museum is a historic museum, which focuses on maritime and ship building.
+The museum is a historic museum, which focuses on maritime and shipbuilding.
 The main building of the museum is called Malmska gården.

+The Malm House is the main facility at the Jakobstad-Pietarsaari museum.
+The museum also includes Strengberg Tobacco museum, Runeberg’s cottage, Mother Westman’s cottage, and an exhibition hall Tempus that opened in 2023.